Aeronique/HolidayHackChallenge2025/docs/index.md

     From gnomes to their master, we conquered it all,<br/>
     A whimsical journey, we answered the call!<br/>
 	--------------------
 	Credit: I originally wrote an incredibly lame version of this.
-AI helped me rhyme with words that actually exist in the dictionary.
+AI helped me rhyme with words that *actually exist in the dictionary*.

 ![Group photo](./img/misc/group_photo.png)